davidvanleeuwen/food/ramen/shoyu.md

 First off, the ingredients:

 ### Broth
+Check out [this recipe](http://www.bonappetit.com/recipe/shoyu-ramen), which really helped me out at first.
+I've provided some extra information based on this recipe below.

 #### Kombu Dashi
 Dashi is a basic broth, but in my experience has a lot to offer.
 There are tons of resources that explain a lot about dashi, because it's also used for another traditional Japanese dish: misosoup.
 Therefor there are lots of different ways to prepare it.
 As far as I know, it's always made using dried ingredients.
 At is core, kombu is used.
 This is a type of seaweed (and these are different per region), which are mostly sold as thick dried pieces.
 But you can experiment by adding other flavors to give it a more umami punch, for instance: Niboshi (dried sardines) and/or dried shiitake.